 What is a vessel faucet?

-Regular sinks normally sit in a hollow dome on the counter.
-But the current trend for vessel sinks is to sit on the top of the counter.
-As a result, they gain some height, which is why they can no longer sit with low snout faucets.
+Regular sinks usually sit in a hollow dome on the counter.
+But the current trend for vessel sinks is to sit on top of the counter.
+As a result, they gain some height, so they can no longer sit with low snout faucets.
 They require long bendy snouts that reach the center of the faucet where there’s the most depth.

 These requirements are filled by a vessel faucet.

 Where do you put a faucet in a vessel sink?

 Various mounting options will allow you to set up the faucet anywhere near the sink.
 If you plan on setting the faucet on the sink, you have to make sure the sink has the required number of holes.
 Otherwise, you have to think about setting it up outside the dome.

 Center mounting is really common.
 Long snouts can lift the water release spout over the rims in the center.
 But if you don’t have a long snout, you can consider a wall mount option.
 This basically means the faucet will come out of the wall.
 A water supply line has to be available inside the wall.

 If you do decide to get a wall mount, it’s safe to call in a plumber.